Evaluating online courses

 - The requester, the observer, and the instructor will all receive notice when access is granted

-- Note: if the instructor uses external course systems (such as Pearson MyLabs) as a significant tool in teaching, the instructor must request access to that system, generally via customer service, for the observer
+- Note: if the instructor uses external course systems (such as Pearson MyLabs or another publisher system) as a significant tool in teaching, the instructor must request access to that system, generally via customer service, for the observer

 Guidelines for evaluating online courses at RUC:

-- Our online courses may be developed in Sakai or in eCollege.
+- Our online courses should be developed in Canvas.

 - The course should include an introduction page, a syllabus with schedule (see sample syllabus), and weekly modules presenting all student material by unit